alwil/best-code-practices/code_reusability.md

 indexAAG = indexString(myList,'AAG')
 ```

-Now, you can reuse your function elsewhere, made it general, and have added additional documentation
+But, you can now reuse your function elsewhere, made it general (**one instance!**), and have added additional documentation (function name, docstring, typehinting)

 ---

+# Divide and conquer

+### How to approach your code
+- Split up the code into functional parts
+- Construct your program from these parts
+    - functions
+    - modules
+    - packages (Python) or libraries (C or C++ or Fortran)

+---

 # Your turn: visualize your code!

 Choose:
 - Make a screenshot, process it in paint, powerpoint, or your favorite editor;
 - Copy paste your code to a text editor, and use markers.

-The objective is for you to 'see' your code!
+**The objective is for you to 'see' your code!**

 - Yellow denotes scripted, unstructured code _(basic, sequential lines of instructions)_
 - Purple denotes functions or other structured code _(e.g. for-loops, conditionals, etc.)_
 - Green denotes comments (or comment blocks)
-   _(consider combining this with yellow for heavily commented code)_

 Again, make notes in your code (`#TODO`!) if you see:
 - **Scripted code**: this can be a function
 - **Structured code**: this should be re-structured

-What can you learn from your colleagues today?

 ---

-# Modular vs monolith
+# <!-- fit --> How does your code look?

 ![height:440](img/tetris.svg)  ![bg right:50% height:500](img/tetris_help.svg)